Overview of Program Educational Goals and Assessment

 Additionally, we have a substantial collection of examples of how different disciplines have defined program educational goals and how they assess them.
 Faculty at UD who would like assistance in locating similar materials for their discipline are encouraged to contact us!

 Each degree-granting academic program has a unique set of program educational goals.
 These goals are defined and assessed by the faculty in that program.
 Degree-granting programs are being required to submit these goals to the appropriate Faculty Senate committee for publication in the academic catalog.
-This initial collection began in the fall of 2021 and will continue for two years; subsequent changes to these goals and submissions of goals for new programs will be handled through the normal program revision and proposal processes.
+This initial collection began in the fall of 2021 and continued for two years; beginning in the 2023-2024 academic year, changes to these goals and submissions of goals for new programs will be handled through the normal program revision and proposal processes.
 CTAL has developed resources, programs, and guidance in support of developing or revising program educational goals.
 Learn More.

 Frequently asked questions about the collection and publication of program educational goals